-We proposed 11 refactorings specifically suited for large process repositories.
-These techniques allow process designers to better deal with model complexity and to make process models easier to change and better understandable.
+We proposed 11 refactoring operations specifically suited for the refactoring of large process repositories.
+These techniques allow process designers to better deal with model complexity and to make process models easier to change, less error-prone and better understandable.
 With the increasing adoption of PAIS and the emergence of large process repositories systematic support for model management is getting increasingly important.
-We are currently working on a reference implementation of a tool for refactoring process models to support users in both identifying refactoring options and applying behaviour-preserving or compliance-ensuring refactorings.
-We further plan to integrate this with our previous work on change patterns [13,18], model evolution [35], and process change mining [23] to provide integrated support for the management of process models throughout the entire process life cycle.
+We are currently working on a reference implementation of a tool for refactoring process models.
+In particular, we want to support users in both identifying refactoring options and in applying behaviour-preserving or compliance-ensuring refactorings.
+We further plan to integrate this with our previous work on change patterns [14, 21], model evolution [34], and process change mining [26] to provide integrated support for the management of process models throughout the entire process life cycle.